johncosta/johnmcostaiii.com/content/posts/2023-11-10-new-blog-hosting.markdown

 Here's some of the steps I needed to take to move it over:

 1) Create a new GitHub repository.
 So that I can find it easier later on, I used the domain as the repository name.
-See the repo here: https://github.com/johncosta/johnmcostaiii.com
+See the repository here: https://github.com/johncosta/johnmcostaiii.com

 2) I looked through the Hugo theme site for a theme that I wanted: https://themes.gohugo.io/